augustbruno/augustbruno.github.io/_pages/about.md

 ---

-I am a fifth year Economics PhD student at UNC Chapel Hill.
+I am a PhD Candidate in Economics at UNC Chapel Hill.
 My research focuses on household interaction and the development of child skills.
 Additionally, I have published (with some wonderful coauthors!) multiple papers in the climate and energy fields.

-When I'm not working on my research you can probably find me on my bike, hiking, or at the nearest record store.